fr1t2/zond-documentation/docs/Node/node-api.md

 - zond_getCode - Need to update with working example that returns code
 - zond_call - Need to update with good response from call
 - zond_getLogs - Need to update with good response from call
+- Define data in list for zond_getHeaderByNumber #usage section
 :::